Skip to main content

 Citation: Lee Smith, Benjamin Gardner, Daniel Aggio, Mark Hamer.
 2015.
 Association between participation in outdoor play and sport at 10 years old with physical activity in adulthood.
 Preventive Medicine, 74, pp. 31-35. https://doi.org/10.1016/j.ypmed.2015.02.004

 Abstract: A longitudinal study spanning 32 years found that children who engaged in sports or outdoor activities from the age of 10 were more likely to remain physically active into adulthood.
-Notably, discussions highlighted that children whose fathers had routine or manual occupations were less likely to participate in physical activity.
+Notably, the research highlighted that children whose fathers had routine or manual occupations were less likely to participate in physical activity.
 The findings suggest that early exposure may foster a lasting preference for physical activity, with examples including the development of motor skills in childhood and the subsequent encouragement of active lifestyles as individuals mature.

 License: This is an open-access article under the CC BY-NC-ND license (http://creativecommons.org/licenses/by-nc-nd/4.0/).